suzeeparker/FRDocs_dev01-suzee/Setup/fr0102_Test-Node.md

 #### [Purpose and Background](../Setup/purposes/pfr0102_Test-Node.md)

 #### Introduction
 The following steps create several basic node applications.
 There are script, server, client and MySQL testing applications.
 Each has special requirements.
 We will create a folder structure and install the required packages.
 Everything will be installed in the repos/myProject folder.
 All activities will be done in VSCode.

+#### Important note about names, capitalization and pictures
+- In this tutorial please be careful to use the Exact Spelling and Capitalization.
+You will be using Windows, Unix and GitBash command prompts.
+Improper captialization will cause commands to fail.
+Some examples are: Local_Admin, myProject, repos, remotes and .ssh.
+- This documentation was produced during 2021.
+You will experience differences in some of the pictures due to the changes made over time by the developers of the softwares and web sites that are used.

 ----
 ### 1. Test the Node version. (<5 mins)